Q: If a divorce is in one state (Minnesota) and she moves to another (Wisconsin), which state can enforce the child support

 Father is in Florida.
 Child is 18 and still in high school.
 Back child support is owed and medical bills that are unknown if they have even been paid.
 Enforcement in the state the mother lives in is trying to sue to increase child support and retro payments.
 Father has not been provided copies of paid medical bills.

-A: The custodial parent (mother, in this case) in Wisconsin can try one or more of three avenues:
+The custodial parent (mother, in this case) in Wisconsin can try one or more of three avenues:

 1) move to modify the divorce decree (from Minnesota)